 The voice of the narrator comes through with a jittery, nervous cry for help that never arrives.
 Bordering on a flash story, this piece is a vignette that provides an implied story where readers fill in the gaps.
 The subtext, or implied information and backstory, is well-handled without offering us too many specifics or too much dialogue.
-This is a piece that fits the "diffusionist" category of cross-genre:
+This is a piece that fits the "diffusionist" category of mixed genre:

 We chase the 1 train north on Broadway to another world: The Bronx.